xmos/xscope_fileio/README.rst

   * Python module for seamless integration and execution of firmware.
   * 6MB/s Device to Host speed (vs 2KB/s for stdio).
   * 1MB/s Host to Device speed (vs 1KB/s for stdio).
-  * Application for loopback testing on Simulator or hardware
+  * Application for loopback testing on Simulator or Hardware.

 ************
 Known issues